GioF71/tidal-connect/README.md

 This solution is not and will probably never be supported by Tidal.
 If you need to have a supported solution, look at Tidal Connect enabled products.
 A cheap one is the ubiquitous Wiim Mini/Pro/Pro+.
 Or some Google Chromecast/Chromecast Audio.
 Even your current TV might already be used as an endpoint for Tidal via embedded Chromecast functionality.
-Alternatively, if you are not scared of some DIY, create an upnp/dlna renderer, maybe with upmpdcli (maybe using [my docker image for upmpdcli](https://github.com/GioF71/upmpdcli-docker)) and mpd (again maybe using [my docker image for mpd](https://github.com/GioF71/mpd-alsa-docker)), and then use some Android app like BubbleUpnp or mConnect Lite (this one is also on iOS/iPadOS), connect those apps to Tidal and then stream to you endpoint.
+Alternatively, if you are not scared of some DIY, you might want to create an upnp/dlna renderer, maybe with upmpdcli (maybe using [my docker image for upmpdcli](https://github.com/GioF71/upmpdcli-docker)) and mpd (again maybe using [my docker image for mpd](https://github.com/GioF71/mpd-alsa-docker)), and then use some Android app like BubbleUpnp or mConnect Lite (this one is also on iOS/iPadOS), connect those apps to Tidal and then stream to you endpoint.
 Another solution might be my [Tidal Plugin for Upmpdcli](https://github.com/GioF71/upmpdcli-docker/discussions/281) but again, there will be no support from Tidal.

 ## References